The following information describes the branch's research programs and program areas.

 Program Officials: Andrew Bremer, Layla Esposito

 Research priorities in this area are obesity, hyperlipidemia, and insulin resistance in childhood and adolescence.
-Special emphasis is placed on developing methods for detecting individuals with diabetes in childhood and for developing successful techniques of immunomodulation to prevent or mitigate the body's immune attack on the pancreatic beta cell.
-Similarly, studies of obesity and hyperlipidemia focus on the etiology, consequences, and prevention of childhood obesity and hyperlipidemia.
+Special emphasis is placed on developing methods for detecting and treating individuals with diabetes in childhood and for developing successful techniques of immunomodulation to prevent or mitigate the body's immune attack on the pancreatic beta cell.
+Similarly, studies of obesity and hyperlipidemia focus on the etiology, consequences, treatment, and prevention of childhood obesity and hyperlipidemia.
 Studies of calcium intake during adolescence and the prevention of osteoporosis later in life are also encouraged.

-- Obesity: The branch has provided long-term support to scientists who are working to elucidate the genetic, environmental, and behavioral origins of obesity, including recent initiatives on prevention and treatment of childhood obesity.
+- Obesity: The branch has provided long-term support to scientists who are working to elucidate the genetic, environmental, and behavioral origins of obesity, including recent initiatives on the prevention and treatment of childhood obesity.
 PGNB also leads an NICHD working group on obesity, including the origins and consequences of maternal obesity during pregnancy.